 Q: Your role is changing next year – what has you excited about this new position?
 Does this change your goals as a teacher and for the school?

 A: I am joining the staff development team.
 I will still be in the classrooms, but with a focus of training the teachers more so than the kids.

 What excites me about this role is I get to support my peers and ensure consistency within the programs.
-Chris Sparr, the school’s Director of Professional Development and Curriculum, and I share this excitement about building the school up, building the resources up, and getting the school to be a more dynamic place to learn and teach.
+The school’s Director of Professional Development and Curriculum, and I share this excitement about building the school up, building the resources up, and getting the school to be a more dynamic place to learn and teach.

-Q: Reading and writing sounds like a basic skill, but you see it as so much more.
+Q: Reading and writing sound like a basic skill, but you see it as so much more.
 Can you expand on why this is such an important aspect of teaching to you?

 A: Texting and social media have really put some challenges in front of teaching reading and composition.
 Common Core standards say we are supposed to deliver a student who can communicate effectively with the written word.

 Being able to apply for a job, respond to professional communications, and have a chance to succeed in adulthood does matter.
 However, it is more than learning a useful skill.
 For the student population, we serve, reading and writing is joyful.
 It is a coping skill.
 It is a way to identify with different aspects of themselves as they seek out who they are and what they want to be.